TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Don't give release build for testing as it has commented out ensures.
 - Perhaps always use find instead of get?

-- minimize use of b2Rot() constructor for angle, use SetIdentity
 - separate slot for the bomb, OVER_SHOULDER

 - bug: after knockout, some weapons remain tied to the player